ismet55555/yojenkins/docs/source/bug_report.md

    - Fix yo network connection to server
    - Check if the server container or container engine is up and running
 ```

+!!! danger
+    The `--debug` option is designed such that it will not expose any sensitive information, however
+    please make sure that you censor any shown information that you do not want appear in public!